Noah-Schoonover/add_printers_nmt/README.md

 # NMT Automated Network Printer Addition Scripts

-This script automatically adds the NMT network printers from Acad-PrintBox.
+This script automatically adds the NMT network printers from the Acad-PrintBox network.

 ## HOW TO USE:

-1. in printers.cfg, set which printers will be added, for example:
+1. in `printers.cfg`, indicate which printers should be added, for example:

 	```
 	# Example contents of the printers.cfg file